 In addition to deeper characters and long-form narratives, today’s golden age of television has brought with it some true artistry in the form of title sequences.
 Gone are the days of actors smiling at the camera during the credits, intercut with clips from the show.
 In fact, the filmmakers at visual effects studio The Mill hadn’t seen a single frame of History Channel’s Vikings before they created the show’s stunning opening credits.
 A mini narrative in its own right, this 50-second sequence transports you not to a place, but a feeling.
 A feeling of impending doom that is somehow both tranquil and intimidating.
 It finds the beauty in danger and the acceptance of one’s fate.

-Rama Allen, executive creative director at The Mill, conceived the sequence for Vikings.
+Rama Allen, former executive creative director at The Mill, conceived the sequence for Vikings.
 And about five years before that, he created the True Blood opening sequence, which has heavily influenced modern title design.

 Allen and his team had the rare opportunity to revisit his work for the fourth season of Vikings, a “super season” with 20 episodes instead of the usual 10.
 They expanded on ideas explored in the original sequence by adding the element of fire and enforcing the idea of Vikings spreading across the land like a plague.
 We chatted with Allen and Ryan McKenna, the editor for both sequences, about their conception and execution, and the opportunities granted to them by returning to this ocean of fire.